-Broadly, longitudinal research is frequently described as any study that includes variables measured across time.
-Ployhart and MacKenzie (2014) use a more strict definition of longitudinal research in which only studies that measure the same variable across at least three timepoints should be considered longitudinal because such designs can study change over time.
-With only two timepoints, we are only able to assess increases or decreases between two timepoints; however, with three timepoints, we can assess the pattern of change beyond those represented simply by straight lines that either increase or decrease, the only patterns that can be assessed with two timepoints.
+Longitudinal research takes many forms, with foci on either or both mean-level and rank-order stability.
+In studies of test-retest reliability, many studies examine how task performance is consistent across two waves of assessments.
+[Maybe briefly note the use in computational modeling with our studies and/or others?].
+However, in these contexts, the only means of evaluating change involves a simple difference or change from one occasion to another (Ployhart and MacKenzie (2014).

-1.1.1 Describe what qualifies as longitudinal
+In the context of longitudinal development, course, or intervention outcome, studies frequently employ more than two assessments, which provides flexibility in the modeling of change across time, including changes in mean-level and rank-order stability in the same model.
+Some methods, such as repeated measures analysis of variance (RM-ANOVA), offers a means of testing mean-level differences between assessments.
+RM-ANOVA is typically implemented by estimating simple mean-level differences and is unable to accommodate missing data, without the use of other methods (e.g., multiple imputation).
+Other methods, including multilevel models (MLMs) and latent growth curve models (LGCMs), provide additional flexibility for considering underlying trajectories of change that explain the mean-level changes in outcomes.
+Despite their differences in data organizational structures, the estimation of MLMs and LGCMs are identical, when requisite constraints are applied.
+The trajectories are characterized by point estimates of starting points (i.e., intercepts) and rates of change (i.e., slopes), as well as random effects reflecting individual differences in intercepts and slopes.
+With behavioral measures, studies have used summary behavioral metrics as variables at each timepoint.
+As noted above, these indices may conflate multiple processes leading to the behaviors.

-Longitudinal research is vital for assessing the etiology of socially significant health behaviors and for identifying pathways between risk factors and health outcomes (e.g., maternal history of depression & the development of depression in offspring).
-The methods used to analyze longitudinal data Advances in the ease of use in longitudinal modeling frameworks such as multilevel longitudinal models can be used to examine such relations well; however, the use of the hierarchical framework to assess longitudinal changes in behavioral processes has not been well-established.
-Thus far, researchers examining longitudinal changes in behavioral processes do so in two-stage approaches.
+Some attempts have been made to estimate longitudinal trajectories of computational models.
+Researchers examining longitudinal changes in behavioral processes do so in two-stage approaches.
 First, a behavioral model is fit to the data at each timepoint separately, and then second, the longitudinal model is fit to the parameters from the behavioral model.
 Such an approach has yielded important insights so far regarding how some behavioral processes develop across time.
 For example, Klein et al. (2022) used a hyperbolic discounting model and a multilevel model to examine developmental changes in delay discounting across time, finding that the degree of delay discounting tends to decrease rapidly early in childhood and begins to level off in mid-to-late adolescence.
 We can improve upon these methods to provide further insights regarding longitudinal changes in behavioral processes by embedding the behavioral model within the longitudinal model to avoid having to use two-stage approaches.
 Such a method could improve estimates of how computationally-derived parameters change over time because we can use information derived from all participants and all timepoints to inform estimates of different individuals and at different timepoints.

 1.1.2 Benefits of longitudinal designs